nmclark2/SCION/README.md

 # Version History

+# Version 3.3 - November 7, 2022

+- Converts gene IDs to R-complaint rownames.
+If you have experienced errors using tables with certain gene ID formats, this should now be fixed.
+Please be aware that the conversion to R-compliant rownames may change the format of your gene ID (for example: if your gene ID started with "0", now it will start with "X0").
+Please be aware of these changes in any downstream processing of the networks.

 # Version 3.2 - August 4, 2022

 - A tutorial is now included in the SCION_tutorial.html file.